 Here’s what happened for me:

 - My sex drive changed.
-Specifically, it spikes during ovulation
+Specifically, it began spiking during ovulation

 - My anxiety skyrocketed, especially the week before my period

 - The type of touch I crave changed, from 1am wake up calls when ovulating to slow, deep sex on my bleed